Dashboard

 API Keys

-The API Keys section lets you create and manage credentials for accessing the /v1 API.
+The API Keys section lets you create and manage credentials for accessing the MultiRoute API (including /openai/v1 inference and /v1 management).

 Typical actions: